imAsparky/cookiecutter-py3-package/README.rst

 **Checkout the** Projects_ **page to see what is planned.**

-**We are aiming for your new package to use a Continuous Delivery workflow, keeping it automated and straightforward.**
+**We are aiming for your new package to be an automated Continuous Delivery workflow experience.**

 .. .. image:: https://pyup.io/repos/github/audreyfeldroy/cookiecutter-pypackage/shield.svg
 ..     :target: https://pyup.io/repos/github/audreyfeldroy/cookiecutter-pypackage/